Samsung/tizen-docs/docs/application/native/guides/compliations/watchface-complication.md

 ```

-## Specifying to Support only Specific Complication Providers
+## Specifying to Support only Specific Complication Provider

 Watch Face can support the specific complication provider by using `allowed_list`.
 In This case, watch face supports complications only in allowed complication list: